reactiveui/website/input/docs/getting-started/installation/nuget-packages/index.md

 Assuming the following project structure:

 ```
-- MyCoolApp (portable class library)
+- MyCoolApp (netstandard library)
 - MyCoolApp.Services.Droid (platform library)
 - MyCoolApp.Droid (application)
 - MyCoolApps.UnitTests (tests)
 ```

-* Install `ReactiveUI` into your portable class library, platform library, application and tests.
+* Install `ReactiveUI` into your netstandard library, platform library, application and tests.
 * Install `ReactiveUI.AndroidSupport` into your application (NOTE: at time of writing, this package is missing from NuGet).
-* Install `ReactiveUI.Events` into your portable class library and application.
+* Install `ReactiveUI.Events` into your application.
 * Install `ReactiveUI.Testing` into your tests.

 # Xamarin iOS